Node.js Async Iterators: for await...of, Streams, and Backpressure

 }

-Each time ee.emit('message', 'hello') fires, the for await...of loop gets ['hello'].
-The destructuring [msg] pulls out the first argument.
+ee.emit('message', 'hello');When ee.emit('message', 'hello') fires, the loop receives ['hello'].
+The destructuring [msg] pulls out the first argument, leaving the loop body to handle a plain value.

-The internal implementation registers a listener for eventName on the emitter.
-When the event fires, the listener pushes the arguments array into an internal queue (a simple array used as a FIFO).
-If there's a pending next() call waiting for data, the queued value immediately resolves the pending promise.
-If there's no pending next() (the consumer is busy processing a previous event), the value sits in the queue until the consumer calls next().
+Internally, the adapter registers a listener for eventName on the emitter.
+When the event fires, that listener pushes the arguments array into an internal FixedQueue.
+If a next() call is already waiting for data, the queued value immediately resolves the pending promise.
+If the consumer is still processing a previous event, the value stays in the queue until the consumer calls next() again.

 Error Handling in events.on()

-By default, if the emitter fires an 'error' event, the async iterator throws.
-The for await...of loop gets the error as a rejection from next().
-You handle it with try/catch:
+The adapter also gives EventEmitter errors a promise-shaped path.
+By default, if the emitter fires an 'error' event while you are iterating some other event, the async iterator throws.
+The loop receives the error as a rejection from next().
+Iterating the 'error' event itself treats it as the target event instead.
+You handle the rejection with try/catch:

 try {